Marketing Software Vulnerabilities

 Our unique Cyber Threat Intelligence aims to determine the ongoing research of actors to anticipiate their acitivities.
 Observing exploit markets on the Darknet, discussions of vulnerabilities on mailinglists, and exchanges on social media makes it possible to identify planned attacks.
 Monitored actors and activities are classified whether they are offensive or defensive.
 They are also weighted as some actors are well-known for certain products and technologies.
 And some of their disclosures might contain more or less details about technical aspects and personal context.
 The world map highlights active actors in real-time.

-Affected Products (23): 2daybiz Multi Level Marketing Software, E-goi Newsletters Forms Plugin, E-goi Smart Marketing SMS, EnvialoSimple Email Marketing Y Newsletters, GoDaddy godaddy-email-marketing-sign-up-forms Plugin, HCL Marketing Operations, HCL Marketing Platform, IBM Distributed Marketing, IBM Marketing Operations, IBM Marketing Platform, Leadhound, Leadhound Network Leadhound Full, Maxxmarketing JoomShopping, Metro Marketing Cookie Cart, Nimble Messaging Bulk SMS Marketing Application, Oi!
-Email Marketing System, Oracle Marketing, Oracle Marketing Encyclopedia System, Oracle Siebel Apps - Marketing, SAP Marketing, Thinc4orce Marketing Group PHP Coupon Script, VB Marketing, YourFreeWorld Viral Marketing Script
+Affected Products (25): 2daybiz Multi Level Marketing Software, E-goi Newsletters Forms Plugin, E-goi Smart Marketing SMS, EnvialoSimple Email Marketing Y Newsletters, GoDaddy godaddy-email-marketing-sign-up-forms Plugin, HCL Marketing Operations, HCL Marketing Platform, IBM Distributed Marketing, IBM Marketing Operations, IBM Marketing Platform, Leadhound, Leadhound Network Leadhound Full, Maxxmarketing JoomShopping, Metro Marketing Cookie Cart, Nimble Messaging Bulk SMS Marketing Application, Oi!
+Email Marketing System, Oracle Marketing, Oracle Marketing Encyclopedia System, Oracle Siebel Apps-Marketing, Oracle Siebel Apps - Marketing, SAP Marketing, Sendinblue Newsletter, SMTP, Email Marketing and Subscribe Forms Plugin, Thinc4orce Marketing Group PHP Coupon Script, VB Marketing, YourFreeWorld Viral Marketing Script